DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 security and education, the totalitarian state would organise the rapid development of the economy.[^81] Almost all radicals believed that this Stalinist version of communism had been proved both in the factory and on the battlefield.
-Once the Cold War started, any other interpretations were marginalised.
+Once the Cold War started, any other interpretation was marginalised.
 For nearly fifty years, the imperial rivalry between the two superpowers was expressed as a fierce ideological conflict:
 Russian communism versus American capitalism.